 “Came from my brother, Kev, this morning,” Lizzy said.

 Anna nodded, took the note, and opened it.
-She perused the contents then closed her eyes.
-“I’m going to have to find a way to convince Mamma to allow me to remove to Marsh Hill before the Little Season has ended.
+She perused the contents, then closed her eyes.
+“I’m going to have to find a way to convince Mama to allow me to remove to Marsh Hill before the Little Season has ended.
 Though I cannot do anything until after Lady Phoebe’s wedding.”

-“That bad, miss?” her maid asked, screwing up her face.
+“That bad, miss?”
+Her maid screwed up her face.
 “You might have a time of it.
 I heard Lady Marsh was planning to go to some country house next week.”

 Anna sighed.
-Ever since her brother Harry’s death, Mamma had become difficult.
+Every since her brother Harry’s death, Mama had become difficult.
 “She probably expects me to go with her.”
 Anna shrugged.
-“Well I cannot.
+“Well, I cannot.
 Someone has been sniffing around Thanport.
 I don’t like the sound of it.”
 Anna rose and walked over to her mahogany writing desk.
 She opened a drawer.
 Eschewing the neat stack of elegant pressed paper, she pulled out a piece of the distinctly rougher type.
 “I’ll write Kev and tell him to lay low until I can get there.”

 No information exchanged or meetings scheduled until I arrive.